Skip to main content

 Required Parameters

-There are 3 parameters you must always use:
+There are 3 parameters you must always use are:

-• utm_source: Helps you track which platform the traffic is coming from (e.g., School Finder, Instagram, etc.)
+• utm_source: Helps you track which platform the traffic is coming from (e.g., Newsletter, ZeeMee, Instagram, etc.)

 • utm_medium: Helps you understand what type of traffic it is (e.g., paid, organic, referral, etc.)

-• utm_campaign: Helps you track the specific campaign that resulted in the traffic.(e.g., Apply for Residence, Free Trial, etc.)
+• utm_campaign: Helps you track the specific campaign that resulted in the traffic.(e.g., Apply for Residence, Free Trial, Virtual Tour, etc.)

 Examples

-• utm_source = school-finder to identify traffic that results from School Finder button/embed
+• utm_source = zeemee to identify traffic that is coming from the tool Zeemee

-• utm_medium = referral to identify traffic from a referral source
+• utm_medium = referral to identify that this traffic is from a referral source

 • utm_campaign = virtual-tour to identify the overall campaign